Persistent storage on Chameleon

 Run

-# run on node-persist
+# run on node-block

 df -h

-and verify that the output includes a line with /dev/vdb1
+and verify that the output includes a line with /dev/vdb1 mounted on /mnt/block:

 Filesystem Size Used Avail Use% Mounted on